pranavbidve/golub-gene/README.md

-# Leukemia Subtype Classification Using Gene Expression Data
+# Leukemia Subtype Data Exploration

 ## Overview
-This project aims to classify leukemia subtypes (AML and ALL) using the Golub Gene Expression Dataset.
-We will explore various data science techniques to identify significant genes, reduce dimensionality, and develop predictive models.
-The project integrates bioinformatics with machine learning to improve understanding and diagnosis of leukemia.
+This project aims to explore the Golub Gene Expression Dataset.
+We will explore various EDA techniques to identify significant genes, reduce dimensionality, and derive insights.
+The project integrates bioinformatics with data science to improve understanding and diagnosis of leukemia.

 ## Dataset
 The Golub Gene Expression Dataset consists of: